nus-cs2103-AY2223S2/ip/docs/README.md

 ```

 ### Add event: `Period Task`
-Adds an event to the list of tasks.
+Adds an period task to the list of tasks.

 Command format: